HIV In Babies: Causes, Symptoms, Diagnosis And Treatment

 Long-Term Outlook For HIV-Positive Infants

 Early diagnosis and neonatal care are critical for babies with HIV infection.
 Babies with HIV infection will need ART for their entire life.
 ART drugs do not cure the infection but slow down HIV replication, making it easier for the immune system to suppress the virus.
 The medicines should be taken as prescribed for them to work well.
-Regular treatment can help most babies with HIV/AIDS live a normal lifespan.
+Parents must work closely with healthcare providers to monitor and adjust treatment as needed, as consistent care can help most babies with HIV/AIDS lead a normal lifespan.

 protip_icon Point to consider